Chékéba Hachemi: Early life and education

 Chékéba Hachemi was born in Kabul in 1974.
-She flew her home country during the Soviet invasion in 1986 and arrived in France at the age of 11.
+She fled her home country during the Soviet invasion in 1986 and arrived in France at the age of 11.
 She completed her studies at an École supérieure de commerce business school in Paris.

 Career and activism

 Hachemi founded the organization Afghanistan Libre in 1996 in response to the deterioration of Afghan girls' and women's rights under the Taliban regime.
 For more than 20 years, the objective of Afghanistan Libre has been to facilitate the access to education, health and vocational trainings for girls and women in rural areas of Afghanistan to enable them to gain independence and to inform the world about the living conditions of Afghan women.
 During 10 years, the organization also published the magazine Roz, the only women's publication in the country.

 In Europe and the United States, Hachemi has been running numerous actions for Afghanistan: press campaigns, lobbying with companies, political figures and institutions (work group with Kofi Annan, UN Secretary General at the time; guest of honour at the ILO, at the Woman's Day in Geneva and at the UNHCR).

 First female diplomat of the Afghan transitional government, Hachemi was appointed First Secretary of the Afghan embassy to the European Union in January 2002.
 In July 2005, she was appointed by the government in Kabul as Special Advisor of the Vice-President, in charge of national priority projects.
 In March 2007, she was appointed by President Hamid Karzaï Minister-Advisor, based in Paris.
 In 2009, Hachemi resigned from her position, denouncing the corruption going on inside the government.